bretth/woven/docs/main.rst

 To add custom functionality to a woven deployment create a ``deploy.py`` file in your project or django app, and define any of the following.

-Hooks execute in a project, app, woven order of precedence.
-Only one hook per function will execute.
-A project scope hook for instance will override the same function at app or provided by woven itself.

 Post install package
 ---------------------